Canadian show jumper disqualified, team questions decision

 The Canadian team will now have only three members in contention in the team final that wraps up on Monday, which means all scores count.
 Other four-member teams are permitted to drop their weakest score from the two-day total.

-"I sure hope Canada can win a medal for her," Lamaze said.
+"I sure hope Canada can win a medal for her," Lemaze said.

 Canada's Mac Cone was knocked out of the team final in the 2008 Games when his horse was injured, leaving the team in the same position, but they managed to take a silver medal.